 Romani (or Romany or Gipsy) is the language of the Roma and Sinti, who came originally from now northern India and parts of Pakistan.
 It is an Indo-Aryan language (like Hindi, Gujarati, etc.).
 Romani is spoken by a total of 4.8 million people in 42 European countries, including Romania, Russia, Serbia and Montenegro, Bulgaria and Slovakia.

-Download our free dictionary (for Windows) and browse both the Romani-English and the English-Romani lists.
+Download our free dictionary (for Windows or Android) and browse both the Romani-English and the English-Romani lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by Renato B. Figueiredo.